Published: 24th July 2019

 If this doesn’t feel important to you, take a look at this and join the revolution.

 The environment is so important.
 We have one planet, we have one world and resources are limited.
-We’re committed to producing our clothing in a way which lessens the impact of the fashion industry.
-We’re also committed to spreading the word about this too.
+We’re committed to producing our clothing in a way which lessens the impact of the fashion industry, and to spreading the word about this too.
 Want more ideas for shopping in a sustainable way?
 Check out this blog.
 Fabric choices can make a huge difference.
 Close the Loop makes this easy to understand

-Our fabrics are sourced in a few ways.
+We source our fabrics in a few ways.
 We combine fair trade, surplus , dead stock, organic & sustainable fabric sourcing & production.
 Outfit below, V2 Skirt – Deadstock surplus fabric, Teresa Wrap Top – Organic Cotton, Bandanna – Vintage/secondhand.
 All available on our site.

 Printed wovens and jerseys

 Anything printed and kinda on the fun vibe comes from the surplus or dead stock market in Delhi.
-This is where shops have a limited stock of whatever fabric they have and they have been brought directly from factories who have made more than they need.
+As shops have a limited stock of whatever fabric they have and they have been brought directly from factories who have made more than they need.

 Cotton for skirts & blouses

 We are not down with that.
 Plastic has some great uses, and is game changing in the medical industry.
 For us it’s not the one.
 Did you know garments made from manmade fibres (i.e. plastics often) take 200 – 400 years to bio degrade?
 Acrylic or polyester jumpers will make you sweat becuase the fibre isn’t letting your body breathe, they’ll also bobbled badly.
-When you’re done with it and send it to landfil, it will outlive your great great grandchildren .
+Garments made from manmade fibres will outlive your great great grandchildren.
 Pretty shocking right.
 Prince Charles famously tested a wool & a synthetic jumper to see how they were after being buried for 6 months.

 We’ve pledged to actively source cellulose fibres, from time to time something slips through.
 When it does we re-address our processes.
 We also make sure it’s clear on the product listing

 Our packing is getting a refresh.
-We’ve pro-actively changing our postal bags to a biodegradable option and we’re getting the bags our garments are posted to us in changed to an environmental option too.
+At Lady K Loves we are actively switching to biodegradable packaging.
+We are also getting the bags our garments are posted to us in changed to an environmental option too.
 Any small piece of plastic is up for debate.
 Is it necessary?
 If not, it’s got to go.

 What’s most important to you?
 We’re always keen to hear back from our community about what they want to see in the clothing companies they choose to spend their money with & represent when they wear their designs.
 This ethical policy is a work in progress, and will evolve as our business changes.